saopeter/julia_imaging_benchmarks/README.md

  148.994 μs  1.308 ms    9.699 ms    #undef         #undef
  480.477 μs  4.246 ms    37.899 ms   #undef         #undef
  ```
+ We can see how for small problem sizes (top left corner of the benchmark matrices), the overhead of loading data into the GPU and executing CUDA kernels dominates the actual computation time, and so the CPU-only code is faster.
+At larger problem sizes this overhead is relatively smaller compared to the cost of the computation itself, resulting in the GPU being up to 4 times faster than multi-threaded CPU code.

- Each entry in this matrix contains the full results of a BenchmarkTools.Trial benchmark, e.g.
+ Each entry in the `benchmark_results` matrix contains the full results of a BenchmarkTools.Trial benchmark instead of just the minimum time in a batch, e.g.

  ```
  julia> cpu_benchmarks[1,1]